JuhoSiitonen/Receptify/documents/workinghours.md

 - 1h 22.3: Fixing backend tests to be able to implement the github action for testing pipeline.
 - 1h 23.3: New test file for session, new logic for doing tests with correct session management.
 - 6h 24.3: Backend tests work again!
 Testing pipeline implemented.
 Refactoring plus more coherent css styles.
 - 2h 25.3: RecipyFinder component and associated logic implemented.
+- 2h 26.3: RecipiesView sorting and filtering logic fixed.
+Docker build push pipeline.

-Total hours: 129h
+Total hours: 131h